web3examples/THUASMinorBlockchain/20202021B_IT/README.md

-# Details for the course Programming DAPP on THUAS 2020/2021
+# Details for the course Programming DAPPs on THUAS 2020/2021

 ## Schedule